 Who pays property taxes on a reverse mortgage?

-The experts at All Reverse Mortgage® are here to answer your questions but we’re unable to provide specific tax advice.
-Always contact your trusted tax professional to get advise on your personal taxes.
+The experts at All Reverse Mortgage are here to answer your questions, but we cannot provide specific tax advice.
+Always contact your trusted tax professional to get advice on your taxes.